Vehicles in Finland

 A vehicle registered in Finland does not have to be registered in another Nordic country if you are only staying in the country for a short time.
 The time that a vehicle registered in another country can be used for varies by country.
 Go to the links below to find out more about the rules in the country concerned.

-Note, however, that the vehicle must have valid motor vehicle insurance in the country of registration and that most insurers will not insure a vehicle if the owner does not live in the country permanently.
+A vehicle must always have valid motor insurance.
+You should note that some insurers will not insure a vehicle if the owner does not live in the country permanently.

 More information